2018 Canadian Soccer League season: Summary

+Championship race

 The main narrative of the season was the race for the First Division title between FC Ukraine United and FC Vorkuta.
 The outcome was determined on the final match of the season with Ukraine United edging Vorkuta out with a higher goal differential by five goals.
 Though Vorkuta would achieve success in the postseason by claiming its first CSL Championship.
 The organization made further advances in the Second Division as its reserve squad secured the double (division title and DII Championship).
 In preparation for the season, Vorkuta managed to secure Ukraine United's general manager Denys Yanchuk and continued in the club's practice of foreign recruitment from the Ukrainian football market.

 After producing a perfect season in the Second division Ukraine United returned to the top division in 2018.
-Andrei Malychenkov resumed his coaching duties and retained the majority of his previous roster with additional imports from the Ukraine.
+Andrei Malychenkov resumed his coaching duties and retained the majority of his previous roster with additional imports from Ukraine.
 From the onset of the season, the club remained highly competitive and battled with rivals Vorkuta for supremacy of the division.
 Vorkuta held the top position for sixteen consecutive weeks until Ukraine United usurped the position for the final five weeks of the season.
 The western Toronto team ultimately reached the second round of the playoffs and succumbed to Scarborough SC.